dg/ftp-deployment/readme.md

 FTP Deployment 3.x requires PHP 7.1 or later (version 2.x requires PHP 5.4 or newer).
 It also requires openssl extensions for ftps:// and SSH2 extension for sftp:// connections.

 The easiest way to obtain FTP Deployment is to download [a single PHAR file](https://github.com/dg/ftp-deployment/releases).
+If you want to use JavaScript minification, download `compiler.jar` in the same folder.

 Or you can install it using Composer: